fporciel2/MiniShell/README.md

 The main challenge in both scenarios is preventing deadlocks while allowing concurrent access to shared resources.
 In the case of file descriptors, mechanisms like locking (using `flock` or similar tools) can be employed to ensure that only one process can write to a file at a time, similar to how semaphores or mutexes are used in the dining philosophers problem to manage access to chopsticks.
 Careful design is needed to prevent starvation, where a process or thread is perpetually denied access to the resources it needs.
+Shells that work with file descriptors are related to synchronization problems like the dining philosophers problem because both scenarios involve resource management and concurrent access to shared resources.
+In the case of shells working with file descriptors, file descriptors represent a way to interact with files, pipes, sockets, or other resources.
+When a shell spawns multiple processes or handles input/output redirection, it needs to manage these file descriptors to ensure proper communication and data flow between processes.
+This can introduce synchronization concerns, such as avoiding race conditions, handling data consistency, and managing access to shared resources.
+Similarly, the dining philosophers problem is a classic synchronization problem that illustrates the challenges of resource allocation and concurrent access.
+In this problem, a group of philosophers sits at a table, with each philosopher needing two forks to eat.
+The challenge is to design a protocol that prevents deadlock and ensures fair access to forks by all philosophers.

 ## Summary